 I do a bit of everything online, from building websites to writing e-newsletters to ghost-blogging with SEO in mind.

 While I’m not a programmer, I worked with a friend to create the award-winning website CharterWave on a Joomla CMS in 2006.
-In late 2016, for the site’s 10th anniversary, I worked with a developer to relaunch CharterWave on a WordPress CMS, in a way that helps readers make the best possible use of the more than 2 million words of content the site contained at that time (CharterWave is the biggest repository of editorial information about yacht charter on planet Earth).
+In late 2016, for the site’s 10th anniversary, I worked with a developer to relaunch CharterWave on a WordPress CMS, in a way that helped readers make the best possible use of the more than 2 million words of content the site contained at that time (CharterWave was the biggest repository of editorial information about yacht charter on planet Earth).
 The site did well financially until I took it offline in December 2019, responding to significant changes in the marine publishing sphere.
 CharterWave was a leading concept and longtime success story that ran its course in the evolving digital and editorial marketplace.

 Last but not least, I built the website you are looking at now.
 If you’ve gotten this far, I must have done something right…